thomasstep/thomasstep.github.io/_posts/2020-06-22-my-introduction-to-nextjs-and-vercel.md

 Next is an opinionated React framework with a bunch of optimizations out of the box.
 The filesystem acts as the router, there is built in pre-rendering and SSR, and there is support for API routing with the routes being serverless functions.
-I knew React going into this, but I could have just as easily picked it up without any prior knowledge.
+I knew React going into this, but I could have just as easily picked up Next without any prior knowledge.
 The tutorials and examples that come with Next are super helpful and make getting started a breeze.
 Once I learned this framework existed, I wanted to experiment and learn more about it.
 I continue to discover more about Next, and I will be sharing what I learn on my blog.